martinloesethjensen/case-e-commerce-app/SOLUTION.md

 ```
 5. Created usecases for managing cart items and getting products
 6. View model for the products page
+7. Repository pattern and offline first approach with api and local sources

 ## Next steps or considerations: